galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 ![fig2:miRNA biosynthesis](../../images/transcriptomics_images/plant_mirna_synthesis.png "Plant miRNA biosynthesis, homeostasis and mechanisms of action ({% cite Wang2019 %}).")

 miRNAs have been found to be important regulators of many physiological processes, such as stress and hormonal responses.
-Four factors justify the miRNAs to be considered as master regulators of the plant response to the surrounding environment:
+Four factors justify the miRNAs to be considered as main regulators of the plant response to the surrounding environment:

 - Multiple miRNA genes are regulated under given environmental conditions
 - Computational predictions estimate that each miRNA regulates hundreds of genes